jeffreysorgen/golf-club-sensors/activity.md

 #

-##### notes
-- Here's a YouTube video ( [*Bluetooth BLE on ESP32 works!
-Tutorial for Arduino IDE*](https://youtu.be/osneajf7Xkg) ) that shows some detail about Server/Client and characteristics
-  - and in which he mentions "BLE2902" but I can't find usage for it yet.
-But it showed up on nRF Connect "0x2902"

 #

 ##### characteristic notes:
 Next, add a specific CHARACTERISTIC.
 If it were a string, there would also be a number for its data length.